sheltermanager/asm3/doc/manual/lostandfound.rst

 To view the previous results of matching, go to *ASM->Match Lost and Found Animals*.

-Note that because this report can take a while to run if you have a lot of records, ASM will run it overnight as part of its batch processes.
+.. note:: Note that because this report can take a while to run if you have a lot of records, ASM will run it overnight as part of its batch processes.
 It may therefore take upto 24 hours for changes to be reflected.

 If you run the Match by pressing the Match button on any lost, found or shelter animal, the report will be rerun immediately for that animal and you will see